cwcyau/healthdatascienceacademy/README.md

 Participants should also be open-minded and show humility in their approach to learning as they may be introduced to novel concepts or alternate paradigms that conflict with their existing knowledge and practice.

+If you are looking to do one or more of the following then you may benefit from the Academy:

+1. Seeking to change scientific disciplines (to health data science),
+2. Maintain knowledge during a career interruption,
+3. Updating knowledge after returning to work from a career interruption,
+4. Update or acquire new knowledge while in employment,
+5. Seeking to employ workers who require training in health data science.

 ## What will we do?

 The Academy will focus on supporting the following activities:

--	the development of new advanced training courses that fill gaps and unmet needs in health data science,
+-	the development of new advanced training courses that fill gaps and unmet needs in health data science (especially imparting tacit knowledge or "know-how")
--	the delivery of training courses that enable cross-disciplinary transitions for scientists with advanced quantitative skills,
+-	the delivery of training courses that enable cross-disciplinary transitions for scientists with advanced quantitative skills and provide flexible modes of learning,
 -	create and curate accredited learning pathways and curricula to help newcomers to navigate the complex training offerings,
 -	providing a specialist forum for employers (academic and commercial) to showcase their research and development activities and attract potential employees.

-## Who will benefit from the Academy?

-We seek to support individuals who are:

-1. Interested in careers

 ## Further information